BrunoPB/Godeck/docs/TCPBytePattern.md

 ### Server commands

 -   `UserNumber` Update the client user's number.
 This command also confirms that the game is starting.
 Should get a number as parameter
+-   `Error` Notify the client that an error has occurred in the server.
+Should get the error message as parameter
 -   `GameMove` Update the game state based on the parameter move.
 Should get a `GameMove` string as parameter
 -   `GameEnd` Ends the current game.
 Should get the reason for the game ending ("Win", "Lose", "SurrenderPlayer", "SurrenderOpponent", "AFKPlayer", "AFKOpponent") as parameter